simplenetworks/docker-essentials/README.md

 # Docker Essentials Image

-A Docker image with essential tooling for development and CI/CD (bash, ssh, curl, ncftp, rsync, git, ...)
+A Docker image with essential tooling for development and CI/CD.

 ## Installed Packages